Why TV Advertising Still Rules Brand-Building

 TV builds brand trust.

 Brand trust has been on the decline for years.
-A survey from PwC found that while business leaders believe 87% of consumers trust their company, the reality is just 30%.
+A survey from PwC found that while 87% of business leaders believe consumers trust their company, the reality is just 30% do.
 There are countless reasons for this, from growing competition to increasing scrutiny on social media to data privacy concerns, but regardless of the cause, the outcome is clear: a lack of trust is bad for business.
 The same survey reported that 44% of consumers have stopped buying from a brand because they no longer trusted it.

 So how do you build—or rebuild—brand trust?
 That’s a complicated process, but TV advertising is a useful item to have in your trust-building toolkit.

-TV consistently ranks high for trustworthiness, with global trust levels recently reaching nearly 70%.
-This is in part due to TV’s status as a well-established, traditional channel.
+TV consistently ranks high for trustworthiness, in part due to the channel's status as a well-established, traditional channel.
 The most trusted ad formats are all traditional channels—print, TV, direct mail, and radio.
 On the other hand, digital and social channels typically claim the lowest trust levels as consumers grow increasingly jaded about online advertising.
 In fact, twice as many people say TV advertising leaves a positive impression compared to those who say the same of digital.

 But TV's trustworthiness is also due to its high barriers to entry.
 Extensive approvals, including the brand itself, its agency, and the networks on which the ad airs, mean there are multiple checkpoints during which anything misleading is likely to be caught.
 Plus, TV’s high costs imply that only a legitimate and vetted brand could afford to be on TV in the first place.